PaoloCattaneo92/DocumentMaker/docs/index.md

 # DocumentMaker
-## What is it
 This library is used to create `.md` and `.html` document files from `C# `code, a technique very useful when you have some data organized in class objects and you want to create a document report for them.

->Always remember that the visual effect strictly depends on the CSS you attach to the HTML file.

 ## Installation
 With **Package Manager**: